Information about being a Texas State Aquatics & Safety Employee

 - Skills Testing - All of your lifeguarding skills will be tested every semester; it is 4 hours, unpaid and considered part of the interview/re-interview process.
 If you need to be re-certified and/or need to be trained in the new American Red Cross materials, a lifeguard re-certification will take the place of skills testing.

-- New Guard Orientation - a 6 hour orientation to being a lifeguard at Texas State
+- New Guard Orientation - a 5 hour orientation (split into 2 days) to being a lifeguard at Texas State

 - If hired as a swim instructor or ARC instructor you will have additional meetings every semester.
 All swim instructors and ARC instructors work as lifeguards as well.